wzulfikar/lifelog/programming/why-code-to-interface-php.md

 function die()

+Horse, human and table are concrete classes here.

 Basically, interface is a contract.
+Abstract class.